AndresDev859674/Epic-prints-Python/README.md

 # Epic-prints-Python
 The Best Python Prints!

+# WARNING!
+Color Print Only Works in Windows Terminal Does Not Work in Legacy Cmd

 # Color Print
 These Are Message Colors.
 That You Can Put an Easy Color Message